 Best Hook Size to Use For Beginners

 We hope you’re able to learn and understand more about crochet needle sizes!
-If you’re looking to learn more about crocheting, we have a few other tutorials here.
+If you’re looking to learn more about crocheting, we have a few step by step crochet stitch tutorials here for you to learn..

-Interested to learn more about the crochet thread sizes where you can use your steel hooks?
-Check out this article dedicated to that.
+Interested to learn more about the crochet thread sizes (click here) where you can use your steel hooks?
+Check out this crochet thread sizes guide.

 As always, we look forward to knowing about what you’re currently working on!
 Feel free to share them on our Facebook Page and while you’re at it, learn more about what others are currently making.